 The most effective treatment for allergies is to avoid the substances that trigger them, but this can be difficult.
 The most common medications for allergies are antihistamines, which block the effects of histamine chemicals that cause the allergic reactions.
 Prescription anti-inflammatory steroid drugs, such as prednisone, may also be used for severe symptoms.
 In emergency situations -- when anaphylactic shock occurs -- injections of epinephrine can be used to relieve symptoms quickly such as correcting low blood pressure or opening up airway passages.
 Allergy shots -- also called immunotherapy or allergy desensitization therapy -- may lessen the severity of allergies by introducing small amounts of the offending allergens, such as pollens, in order to help the body become more tolerant of the specific allergens, but may require up to one year to become effective.

 Allergic skin conditions: Atopic and contact dermatitis can be treated with a variety of anti-inflammatory steroids either applied to the skin or sometimes taken by mouth.
 Mild cases of hives and angioedema often need no medication, but significant or bothersome cases may require antihistamines, or steroid pills.
 Stomach medicines that have some antihistamine effect, such as ranitidine, may be used as well.

 Respiratory allergies: Hay fever can be generally treated with an antihistamine (such as over-the-counter loratadine), but when symptoms persist, your doctor may prescribe a nasal corticosteroid spray.
 Nasal corticosteroids are typically more effective over the long term but must be used regularly.
-Only one corticosteroid spray, Nasacort, is available over the counter.
+Two corticosteroid sprays, Nasacort and Flonase, are available over the counter.
 Another class of drug used for allergic rhinitis or hay fever is the leukotriene receptor antagonist, taken orally every day.
 Also, allergy shots have a high success rate for treating allergic rhinitis (hay fever) after one year of treatment.
 Under-the-tongue tablets are now an option also.
 The tablets contain the same type of extracts used in allergy shots.
 As with the shots, the goal is to gradually boost a patient’s tolerance of allergy triggers.